Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 - `Awstats <http://www.awstats.org/>`_ (as an optional, runtime-only dependency)
 - `US-Common <http://us-common.esperide.org/>`_

-The latter relies on `Ceylan-Traces <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which implies in turn `Ceylan-WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, then `Ceylan-Myriad <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ and `Erlang <http://erlang.org>`_, version 22.1 or more recent [#]_.
+The latter relies on `Ceylan-Traces <https://github.com/Olivier-Boudeville/Ceylan-Traces>`_, which implies in turn `Ceylan-WOOPER <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, then `Ceylan-Myriad <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ and `Erlang <http://erlang.org>`_.

-.. [#] Note that, in the Ceylan-Myriad repository, we have a script to streamline the installation of Erlang, see `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_; use ``install-erlang.sh --help`` for guidance.
+We prefer using GNU/Linux, sticking to the latest stable release of Erlang, and building it from sources, thanks to GNU ``make``.

-We recommend obtaining Erlang thanks to a manual installation, Awstats thanks to your distribution of choice (ex: ``pacman -S awstats``) and, for all Erlang-related software, to rely on rebar3.
+We recommend indeed obtaining Erlang thanks to a manual installation (refer to the corresponding `Myriad prerequisite section <http://myriad.esperide.org#prerequisites>`_  for more precise guidelines), Awstats thanks to your distribution of choice (ex: ``pacman -S awstats``) and, for all Erlang-related software, to rely on rebar3.

 One wanting to be able to operate on the source code of these dependencies may define appropriate symbolic links in a ``_checkouts`` directory created at the root one's ``us-web`` clone, these links pointing to relevant GIT repositories.